How to Build Confidence in Others

 It's important that all of us celebrate the success we've achieved, because recognition of success builds self-confidence.

 It's also important to keep your team excited about what they're doing.
 Celebrating success helps with this, but keeping motivation high long-term is key to building a team with high confidence levels.
-You can learn more about this with our article on the Sirota Three-Factor Theory, which explains the importance of fairness, achievement and a sense of camaraderie in motivating people.
+You can learn more about this in our article on the Sirota Three-Factor Theory, which explains the importance of fairness, achievement and a sense of camaraderie in motivating people.

 Encourage Positive Thinking

 Many people who lack self-confidence focus on negative thoughts.
-They may think things like, "I can't do that!" or "I'm not smart enough."
+They may think things like "I can't do that!" or "I'm not smart enough."
 These negative thoughts cause people to spiral down further, reinforcing their belief that they'll never be good enough to succeed.
 Of course, this just makes things worse!

 For instance, if they think "I'm not smart enough to finish this project," instead they should think "I know I have the knowledge and skills to finish this project.
 If I do need help, I can always ask for it."